roybhrg/roybhrg/README.md

 ### 🔮 **Contributing to Open Source**

-I’m always open to contributing to open-source projects, especially those that involve the tech stack I use.
+I'm always open to contributing to open-source projects, especially those that involve the tech stack I use.
 Feel free to reach out if you have a cool project or idea to collaborate on!

 ---

 ### 🎮 **Fun Fact**
 When I'm not coding, you can find me [running].
 It's a great way to recharge and stay creative! 😄